National Interest Waivers (NIW): Eligibility, Requirements, Process, EB-2 Green Card FAQs

 3. EB-2 C: National Interest Waiver

 The first two subcategories of this employment-based visa require a labor certification, which we will discuss below.
 The third subcategory, National Interest Waiver (NIW), is for those who qualify to work under the EB-2 visa without a labor certification.
-An NIW requires a cause or position that greatly benefits the United States.
+An EB-2 NIW requires a cause or position greatly benefiting the United States.

 What Is an EB-2 PERM?